TheSlowGrowth/MutatedMutables/README.md

 3. copy the resulting `<name>.mod` file into the "footprints.pretty" folder.
 4. update the footprint in the respective kicad project.

 All is released under a cc-by-sa-3.0 license.
+The .svg files and all rendered images are derivatives of the original design files by Mutable Instruments.
+We should praise them for their openness!
 Have fun!